-Yonkers is a city of 200,000 immediately north of New York City, where Homes For America Holdings Inc. is planning its $900 million mixed-use development on a 14.5-acre site.
+Yonkers is a city of 200,000 immediately north of New York City, where Homes For America Holdings Inc. has planned a $900 million mixed-use development on a 14.5-acre site.
 Plans include 1,124 housing units in townhouses and four high-rise buildings, with retail and restaurants on the ground floor, as well as a marina, a public pier, and four acres of public spaces that will include an esplanade, a community recreation area and plazas for community gatherings.

 Ideas that emerged from the community process included: small-scale boat storage and access for community boating programs; outdoor performance and movie venues; food and dining opportunities that are reasonably priced for local residents; and opportunities for outdoor environmental education.

 PPS also worked closely with the architects to ensure public access to the entire riverfront, rather than waterfront residents claiming exclusive use.
 The Power of 10+ principle—in which good public places contain at least 10 distinct destinations—was incorporated into the Yonkers plan to create an exciting variety of public destinations with broad public appeal.